aisingapore/TagUI/README.md

 direction|BUY|SELL|BUY

 ### REST API
 Automation flows can be triggered via REST API.
 TA.Gui has an API service and runner for managing a queue of incoming requests via API.
-To setup, add a crontab entry on your server with the desired frequency to check and process incoming requests.
+To setup, add a crontab entry on your server with the desired frequency to check and process incoming service requests.
 For example, the following job will check every hour and run pending flows in the queue.

 ```
 0 * * * * cd /full_path_on_your_server && ./tagui_crontab
 ```

-To call an automation flow via API, use the following syntax from your application or web browser
+To call an automation flow via API from your application or web browser
 ```
 your_website_url/tagui_service.php?SETTINGS="flow_filename option(s)"
 ```